blind-contours/SuperNOVA/README.md

-The `simulate_data` is a function for generating synthetic data with a complex structure to study the causal effects of shifting values in the mixtures of exposures The primary purpose of this simulation is to provide a controlled environment for testing and validating estimates given by the SuperNOVA package.
+The `simulate_data` is a function for generating synthetic data with a complex structure to study the causal effects of shifting values in the mixtures of exposures.
+The primary purpose of this simulation is to provide a controlled environment for testing and validating estimates given by the `SuperNOVA` package.

 The simulate_data function generates synthetic data for n_obs observations with a pre-specified covariance structure (sigma_mod) and a